Please note: the page will print without the top and left navigation bars and in black and white only.

-You may exercise your right to a bilingual proceeding by:
+You can exercise your right to a bilingual proceeding by:

-If you are served with an offence notice, parking infraction notice or notice of impending conviction, you may request a bilingual trial by checking the appropriate box on the notice of intention to appear.
+To request a bilingual trial, check the appropriate box on the notice of intention to appear in court.
 In the case of a summons, you may request a bilingual trial when the court date is set.